msailes/msailes/README.md

 ### Hi there 👋!
 I'm Mark Sailes.

-I'm a Specialist Solutions Architect for Serverless at AWS.
+I'm a Snr Specialist Solutions Architect for Serverless at AWS.
 I focus on AWS Lambda, API Gateway, SNS, SQS, EventBridge and Step Functions.

 - 🔭 I’m currently working on improving the Java developer experience on AWS Lambda.
 - 🌱 I’m currently learning how to make 120x30px PTI images.